pytorch/glow/docs/ExternalBackend.md

 #### Backend specific nodes and instructions

 An external backend can optionally declare specific Glow nodes and instructions.
-In this case, the `<Name>/ClassGen/CMakeLists.txt` must be provided and backend specific nodes and instructions declaration headers declared.
+In this case, the `<Name>/ClassGen/CMakeLists.txt` must be provided and backend-specific Nodes and Instructions declaration headers declared.

 CMake example:
 ```